Easter Bunny Doily Craft-

-This is a fun craft you can help the little ones make.
+This is a fun craft to share with the little ones make.
 Let me apologize straight away.
-I neglected to take a photo of the doily being dipped into the liquid starch, and I left the liquid starch out of the supplies photo too.
+I neglected to take a photo of the doily being dipped into the liquid starch and I left the liquid starch out of the supplies photo too.
 Oops!
 Please note, this craft requires an overnight drying time prior to completion.

 What You Need

 1 Crocheted doily, the size is up to you (you can buy one already made at the craft shop or make one yourself)

 1 Piece of white felt (standard size is 8 x 10)

 1 Piece of pink felt (standard size is 8 x 10)

 1 Piece of ribbon (your choice in color) enough to make a nice bow and long enough for you to make a nice hanger.

 2 Googley eyes (available at the craft shop)

 1 black fine point marker